MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample1.md

 ![WEM](/images/tutorials/dataobjects/surfaces/DO6_03.png "WEM")

 It is also possible to display the WEM in 2D in addition to the original image.
 In order to do that, add and connect the modules `SoRenderSurfaceIntersection` and `SoView2DScene`.
 The module `SoRenderSurfaceIntersection` allows to display the voxel image and the created WEM in one viewer using the same coordinates.
-In its panel, you can chose the color used for visualizing the WEM.
+In its panel, you can choose the color used for visualizing the WEM.
 The module `SoView2DScene` renders an Open Inventor scene graph into 2D slices.

 ![WEM](/images/tutorials/dataobjects/surfaces/DO6_04.png "WEM")